 Fuyu no Hanashi, the title of the most complicated song I’ve ever learned, the song that I’ve repeated countless of times, the song that is a constant reminder of my rediscovered values, and most importantly the song that has shaped me into a better student, daughter and guitarist.
-Three traits I have can be shown through my journey with Fuyu no Hanashi: determination, resilience and perseverance.
+From this journey, I learned about and found determination, resilience and perseverance within myself.
 They have occurred frequently in my studies and decision makings, collectively taking me to where I am right now and will continue to strike a chord in my future endeavors.